Meet the Counselors

 Senior Mental Health Counselor

-Bo is a licensed clinician, a native Vermonter, and has worked in mental health for more than a decade.
-He specializes in helping young people amplify their strengths and manage problems related to anxiety, depression, social struggles, learning differences, substance abuse, and family/relationship issues.
-He earned his undergraduate degree in philosophy from the University of Vermont, worked in outdoor education for years, and moved into his clinical career by engaging with the world of wilderness therapy.
+Bo is a licensed clinician, a native Vermonter, and has worked in mental health for more than 15 years.
+He specializes in helping young people recognize their strengths and manage problems related to anxiety, depression, social struggles, learning differences, substance addiction, and struggles with family, friends, and/or romantic partners.
+He has engaged in specialized training for the treatment of trauma, dissociative identity disorder, ADHD, and physical symptoms related to emotional distress.

 Ingrid Miller, B.A.